rwrozelle/audio-media-player/README.md

 ![image info](./images/media-player.PNG)

-Audio Media Component uses [Espressif Audio Development Framework (ADF)](https://github.com/espressif/esp-adf) version 2.6 and only works using the esp-idf version: 4.4.8
+Audio Media Component uses [Espressif Audio Development Framework (ADF)](https://github.com/espressif/esp-adf) version 2.7

 ## External Component - audio-media-player
 The esp-adf code is based on https://github.com/gnumpi/esphome_audio.
 Code is simplified to concentrate on above capabilities with the following components, note:  Only tested using this hardware: